 Who is this course for?

-This course has primarily been developed for people working in the education sector.
+This course has primarily been developed for educators working in the education sector.
 For teachers, school-leaders and other educators working with students (students aged from 3, through to university aged adult-learners).
-The course will examine the pedagogy and provide resources that can be used with students in any classroom globally.
-The course should also help develop critical thinking skills, routes to help problem-solving, and dealing with examination situations.
+Payment by SPO is permitted, just click the option when prompted.

 How long does it take to complete the course?